Transfer Matrix Approach for Topological Edge States: Specific examples

 \subsection{Tetramer SSH4 Model}

-Recently there has been considerable interest, in both theory and experiment, in increasing the number of sites per unit cell~\cite{Zhang2021Dec,Martinez,Bao2023Jan,Zhou2023Feb,Xie2019May}.
+Recently there has been considerable interest, in both theory and experiment, in increasing the number of sites per unit cell \cite{Zhang2021Dec,Martinez,Bao2023Jan,Zhou2023Feb,Xie2019May,Marques2019Jul,Marques2020Jan}.
 In the trimer case, the results are not too interesting.
 Numerical calculations show that the number of edge states simply correspond to the number of sites to the left of the weakest coupling.
 The three possible cuts are shown in Fig.~\ref{fig:trimer}, and we see that the number of edge modes agrees with our intuition.

 Adding another site per unit cell, numerical calculations for the SSH4 model show that this intuitive picture does not always hold.
 As such, it may prove useful to investigate analytically what happens when we have $4$ sites per unit cell.
+Explicitly, this SSH4 model is described by the following Hamiltonian, analogous to equation \eqref{eqn:ssh}:

 The $T$-matrix for this model can be obtained using the same process \eqref{eqn:massunitcell} for each $2\times 2$ half-unit-cell.
 Then, the $T$-matrix for a full unit cell is given by

 The left edge state is then given by the condition $T_{12}=0$ and the right edge state is given by the condition $T_{21}=0$.
 Looking at Eq.~\eqref{eqn:tinversion}, we see that for the SSH4 transfer matrix to be parity symmetric for all choices of parameters, it must satisfy the constraints $\gamma_1=\gamma_3 \equiv \gamma_{13}$ and $\mu_4=\mu_1\equiv\bar\mu-\delta$ and $\mu_3=\mu_2\equiv\bar\mu+\delta$.
 However, we may consider only the case $\delta=0$, and treat $\delta\neq 0$ as a parity symmetric perturbation.
 As a result, the topological SSH4 transfer matrix is